 COMMENT by Giriraj Swami

-And there are constitutional activities that one performs both here and in the spiritual world, which begin with sravanam kirtanam visnoh smaranam.
-We hear about Krsna.
-We chant about Krsna.
-And we remember Krsna.
+There are, of course, constitutional activities that one performs both here and in the spiritual world.
+Sravanam kirtanam visnoh smaranam.
+We hear about Krishna.
+We chant about Krishna.
+We remember Krishna.
 And when we go to the spiritual world, we will engage in these same activities.

 Now, in the conditioned state, sometimes devotional service and the conditional service in relation to the body will parallel one another.
 But then again, sometimes these activities become opposed to one another.
 As far as possible, a devotee is very cautious so that he does not do anything that could disrupt his wholesome condition.

 So, sometimes the conditional activities run parallel to devotional service and sometimes they run opposite, and a devotee is very careful not to do anything that will disrupt his wholesome condition.
-In other words, he is aware that to some extent he has to interact with materialistic people in the course of his work, but he is careful not to interact with them beyond a certain point, because if he does, their association will affect his Krsna consciousness and disrupt his wholesome condition.
+He is aware that to some extent he has to interact with materialistic people in the course of his work, but he is careful not to interact with them beyond a certain point, because if he does, their association will affect his Krishna consciousness and disrupt his wholesome condition.